apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 ```

 Before the table can be imported, it must be copied using `distcp`.
 After the
-`distcp` completea, the cloned table may be deleted.
+`distcp` completes, the cloned table may be deleted.

 ```
     $ hadoop distcp -f /tmp/table1_export/distcp.txt /tmp/table1_export_dest